JaapvanEkris/openrowingmonitor/docs/installation.md

 ### Setting up integrations to Strava, intervals.icu and RowsAndAll.com

 These are turned off by default.
-To see how you turn thm on and how to configure them, see our [integrations page](Integrations.md).
+To see how you turn them on and how to configure them, see our [integrations page](Integrations.md).

 ### Checking the configuration